lab-core/multimodal-viewer/README.md

 python .\server.py
 ```

-Then, open a new terminal and install all the angular dependencies:
+Then, open a new terminal and install all the Angular dependencies:

 ```bash
 cd multimodal-ui